Vagrancy Act 1824: Offences

 The Vagrancy Act 1898 prohibited soliciting or importuning for immoral purposes.
 Originally intended as a measure against prostitution, in practice the legislation was almost solely used to convict men for gay sex.

-The Criminal Law Amendment Act 1912, extended provisions of the 1824 Act to Scotland and Ireland, and suppressed brothels.
+The Criminal Law Amendment Act 1912, extended provisions of the Vagrancy Act 1824 to Scotland and Ireland, and suppressed brothels.

 Current status

-The original Vagrancy Act 1824 remains in force in England and Wales until a replacement Act is created.
-In 1982 the entire Act was repealed in Scotland by the Civic Government (Scotland) Act.
-An attempt was made in 1981 to repeal Section 4 (and so, in effect, decriminalise begging and homelessness) in England and Wales, but the bill (the Vagrancy Offences (Repeal) Bill) did not progress beyond first reading.
+The original Vagrancy Act 1824 remains in force in England and Wales.
+The entire act was repealed in Scotland by the Civic Government (Scotland) Act 1982.
+An attempt was made in 1981 to repeal section 4 (and so, in effect, decriminalise begging and homelessness) in England and Wales, but the bill (the Vagrancy Offences (Repeal) Bill) did not progress beyond first reading.

-In Ireland, Section 18 of the Firearms and Offensive Weapons Act 1990 repealed section 4 of the 1824 Act (begging and vagrancy).
+In Ireland, section 18 of the Firearms and Offensive Weapons Act 1990 repealed section 4 of the 1824 act (begging and vagrancy).

-Under the Act discharged military personnel continue to be granted exemption certificates allowing them to appeal for alms under certain circumstances.
+Under the act discharged military personnel continue to be granted exemption certificates allowing them to appeal for alms under certain circumstances.

+In June 2025, the Secretary of State for Housing, Communities and Local Government, Angela Rayner, announced plans to repeal the 1824 act within one year.